Peter Girard: Other activities

 Girard’s passion for flight carried over into his personal life.
 He owned and fabricated sailplanes and experimental aircraft, continued to privately test small aircraft into his sixties, and would design and fabricate prototype components for ultralight aircraft and other unique air vehicles both on his own and in collaboration with others such as Ryan Aeronautical founder Tubal Claude Ryan.
-His marriage proposal to his wife of more than fifty years, Leslie Girard (née Gehres, daughter of rear admiral Leslie E. Gehres of the USS Franklin), was made aboard a sailplane off the Torrey Pines gliderport.
+His marriage proposal to his wife of more than fifty years, Leslie Girard (née Gehres, daughter of rear admiral Leslie E. Gehres of the USS Franklin), was made aboard a sailplane off Torrey Pines Gliderport.

-Girard was the author of at least seven published technical papers, and in 1963 he was awarded the I.B.
+Girard was the author of at least seven published technical papers, and in 1963, he was awarded the I.B.
 Laskowitz Gold Medal by the New York Academy of Sciences for a technical paper on VTOL flight.
-He was an Associate Fellow of the American Institute of Aeronautics and Astronautics and a member of the American Helicopter Society, the Soaring Society of America, and the Associated Glider Club of Southern California, and was a Registered Professional Engineer in the State of California.
+He was an Associate Fellow of the American Institute of Aeronautics and Astronautics. a member of the American Helicopter Society, the Soaring Society of America, and the Associated Glider Club of Southern California.
+He was a Registered Professional Engineer in the State of California.